dancer1325/next.js/apps/docs/README.md

 ## Next.js Documentation (WIP)

-This app will be the new home for the Next.js documentation, currently in active development.
+* Next.js documentation NEW app
+  * ⚠️currently in active development⚠️

 ### What to Expect